-The Albany County Visitor Center at 2nd St. and Custer St. is a good place to stop for information and guides to other driving and walking tours in Laramie and Albany County.
-In the early 1920s the building was constructed as a Continental Oil Co. gas station.
-Continue on to your starting point at 2nd St. and University Ave.
+The Albany County Visitor Center at 800 S 3rd Street (3rd Street and Park Avenue) is a good place to stop for information and guides to other driving and walking tours in Laramie and Albany County.

 The second Lincoln Highway tour begins in Laramie and heads north towards Medicine Bow, 57 miles away.
 You can drive it as a round trip ending back in Laramie, or if you are planning to head further west, you can continue past Medicine Bow for about 37 miles where US 30/287 joins I-80.
 For the safety of all, please be alert for pronghorn antelope along the road; they are abundant in this part of the Laramie Basin.

 Head north on 3rd St. from its intersection with University.
 This is US 30/287 and also a route of the Lincoln Highway, which followed 3rd St. rather than 2nd St. starting around 1924.
 At one time there were about 12 filling stations and/or tourist courts in the 15 block stretch of 3rd St. between University Avenue and Curtis Street.
 The original LH followed 2nd St. north and then veered to the northwest after Lyon St., remaining closer to the tracks for the next couple of miles.